-PN705 Pharmaceutical & Medicinal Chemistry -I Credit Hours: 2+0 Domain: PS
+Pharmaceutical & Medicinal Chemistry-I

 Medicinal chemistry is the application of chemistry in the context of human medicine.
-This course describes the physiochemical and stereo-chemical aspects of drug action, chemistry of drug and structure activity relationship of several classes of drugs that affecting cholinergic and adrenergic neurotransmission, and stimulating central nervous system.
-In this course student will gain knowledge about how the structure of a drug relates to its activity and metabolism.
-Students will also gain knowledge about drug designing, synthesis and analysis of different classes of medicinal agents.
+This course describes the physiochemical, stereo-chemical aspects of drug action and biotransformation chemical reactions of phase I and phase II.
+This course also describes the chemistry and structure activity relationship of several classes of drugs that affecting cardiovascular system (cardiac glycosides, antiagnial, antiarrythmic and antilipidemic agents, anticoagulants, antiplatelets, and diuretics), cholinergic, adrenergic neurotransmission, and stimulating central nervous system.
+In this course student will gain knowledge about how the structure of a drug relates to its biological activity and metabolism.
+Students will also gain knowledge about drug designing and synthesis of different classes of medicinal agents.